masagrator/FLiNSGM/Hokko Life/Readme.md

 - Chinese / 6 + 8

 Languages supported originally and not possible to choose in game / language value:
-- Polish / 9
+- Polish / 9 (Confirmed working)
-- Japanese / 7
+- Japanese / 7 (Confirmed working)